timosii/console_pomodoro/README.md

+## Description
-# basic console timer for concentration work
+The basic console timer for concentration work